davinash97/Programming-Questions-Java/Readme.md

 9. Write a function that takes an array of numbers as input and returns the second largest number in the array.
 For example, if the input array is [3, 5, 1, 4, 6, 2], the function should return 5.

-10. Write a function that finds the largest value from a given array wihtout sorting the array.
+10. Write a function that finds the largest value from a given array without sorting the array.

 11. Write a function called sumDigits that takes an integer as input and returns the sum of its digits.
 For example, sumDigits(123) should return 6 (since 1 + 2 + 3 = 6).